Blotch3D/Blotch3D/README.md

 -   Define ambient lighting, and up to three point-light sources.
 (More lights can be defined if a custom shader is used.)

--   Build for many platforms (currently supports all Microsoft Windows platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch).
+-   Build for many platforms.
+Currently supports all Microsoft Windows platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch.

 Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library for C\#.
 It is free, fast, cross platform, actively developed by a large